Museum, Parks & Recreation

 Princeville Aquatic Center

-Located on the far south end of Princeville Avenue on the north end of town, the Princeville Aquatic Center features 3 separate pools.
+Located at 620 Princeville Avenue, on the north end of town, the Princeville Aquatic Center features 3 separate pools.
 The lap pool is 25 yards long, 3′ to 10′ deep with a spring board diving board.
 The ‘T-pool’ which features a mushroom fountain, bucket dump, and a 100′ long 25′ high figure 8 water slide.
 The third pool is an infant wading pool 1′-2′ deep.
 The pool grounds include men’s and women’s locker room, deck chairs and a large umbrella to escape from the sun.
 The Aquatic Center has vending machines .
 The facility is owned and operated by the Village of Princeville.
+Open daily in the summer, noon-6pm (weather permitting)

 The Village of Princeville strives to provide a safe and clean aquatic facility for the enjoyment of the community.
-Please call Village Hall, 309-385-4765, or the Aquatic Center, 309-385-4740 with any questions or concerns.
-The Pool Committee consists of Village Board Members, Jeff Troutman, Teresa Gilroy and Adam Geiger.
+Please call Village Hall, 309-385-4765, or the Aquatic Center, 309-385-4740 with questions or concerns.
+The Pool Committee consists of Village Board Members: Teresa Gilroy, Donald Peterson Jr., and Lisa Hughes.